HumanSignal/label-studio/docs/source/templates/generative-supervised-llm.md

 Normally the need for this dataset collection template arise when you want:

-- train the large Foundation Models to follow your instructions;
+- train the large foundation model to follow your instructions;
 - create any Natural Language Processing (NLP) type of model, such as Sentiment Analysis, Text Summarization, Question-Answering, Named-entity recognition tailored to your domain;
 - fix the model's mistakes in the generated responses;
 - generate responses in a specific style;